On Competitive Analysis for Polling Systems: Proof for Theorem in the Main Paper

 The RHS of Inequality (\ref{eq:1}) is the minimal completion time of a list which has the same number of jobs in each queue as $I^{1}$ and all of these jobs arrive at time $E^{1}$ with each job having processing time 1.
 The first term $g(I^{1})$ is the pure completion time.
-The second term is because $n_{(k)}^{1}\geq n_{(k-1)}^{1}\geq...\geq n_{(1)}^{1}$, if all batches are available at time $E^{1}$ and there is no further arrivals, the best order of serving the batches is to serve from the longest one to the shortest one.
+The second term is because $n_{(k)}^{1}\geq n_{(k-1)}^{1}\geq...\geq n_{(1)}^{1}$, if all batches are available at time $E^{1}$ and there are no further arrivals, the best order of serving the batches is to serve from the longest one to the shortest one.
 Note that the optimal policy may start without setting up since it may be the same queue that the server was idling at and resumed with.
 In the case where there is no setup for the first queue, the completion time incurred by setup is $\tau\sum_{i=2}^{k}\sum_{j=i}^{k}n_{(k-j+1)}^{1}$.
-The third term in RHS of Inequality (\ref{eq:1}) is because the entire service process for the optimal solution starts from $E^{1}$.
+The third term in the RHS of Inequality (\ref{eq:1}) is because the entire service process for the truncated optimal solution starts from $E^{1}$.
 Therefore, the RHS of Inequality (\ref{eq:1}) is a lower bound for $C^{t}(I^{1})$.
-The RHS of inequality (\ref{eq:2}) is the upper bound for the online policy, which says that the online policy may serve batches from the shortest to the longest, starting from time point $S^{1}$, and all jobs are of the maximal workload $\gamma$.
+The RHS of inequality (\ref{eq:2}) is an upper bound for the online policy, which says that the online policy may serve batches from the shortest to the longest, starting from time point $S^{1}$, and all the processing times are bounded by $\gamma$.
 Since we consider I-B in this case, the server in the online policy does not set up for the first batch as the server was idling in the same queue as the new arrival.
 So the completion time resulted by setup is upper bounded by $\tau\sum_{i=2}^{k}\sum_{j=i}^{k}n_{(j)}^{1}$.

 We let $Z(k)=\sum_{i=1}^{k}\sum_{j=i}^{k}n_{(j)}^{1}$ and $Z^{t}(k)=\sum_{i=1}^{k}\sum_{j=i}^{k}n_{(k-j+1)}^{1}$ then

 From Fact \ref{For-positive-numbers} we have